Revolutionary Armed Forces of Colombia: Organization and structure

 FARC–EP was the largest and oldest insurgent group in the Americas.
 According to the Colombian government, FARC–EP had an estimated 6,000–8,000 members in 2008, down from 16,000 in 2001, and lost much of its fighting force since President Álvaro Uribe took office in 2002.
 Political analyst and former guerrilla León Valencia estimated that FARC's numbers were reduced to around 11,000 from their 18,000 peak but cautioned against considering the group a defeated force.
 In 2007, FARC–EP Commander Raúl Reyes claimed that their force consisted of 18,000 guerrillas.

-According to a report from Human Rights Watch in 2006, approximately 10–15% of the recruits were minors, some of whom were forced to join the FARC, (Note: From the beginning of their training, both guerrilla and paramilitary child recruits were taught to treat the other side's fighters or sympathizers without mercy.
+According to a report from Human Rights Watch in 2006, approximately 10–15% of the recruits were minors, some of whom were forced to join the FARC.
+(Note: From the beginning of their training, both guerrilla and paramilitary child recruits were taught to treat the other side's fighters or sympathizers without mercy.
 Adults order children to kill, mutilate, and torture, conditioning them to the cruelest abuses.
 Not only do children face the same treatment should they fall into the hands of the enemy, many fear it from fellow fighters.
-Children who fail in their military duties or try to desert can face summary execution by comrades sometimes no older than themselves.) while women comprise around 40 percent of the guerilla army.
+Children who fail in their military duties or try to desert can face summary execution by comrades sometimes no older than themselves.)
+Women comprised around 40% of the guerilla army, according to data from the early 2000s; guerilla leaders themselves also gave a figure of 30–40% female membership.
+One of the factors that contribute to this high figure is the group's feminist outlook.

 FARC was organized hierarchically into military units as follows:

 Alfonso Cano, former FARC Commander-in-Chief, was killed by Colombian military forces on 4 November 2011.